Yu-Jack/go-concurrency-patterns/README.md

-# 介紹
+# Introduction

-此專案是 go concurrency patterns 的各式範例
+This repo is demo for golang concurrent patterns.

-# 大綱
+# Outline

 | Concurrency Pattern                           |
 |-----------------------------------------------|